AustinTSchaffer/Notebook/notes/AWS/Notes.md

 schemas and populate your Catalog with new and modified table and partition definition, and maintain schema versioning.

-> It's a SQL-compliant ETL.
+> Athena is a SQL-compliant ETL.

+> - ETL is for relational databases.
+>
+> - Map-Reduce is for No-SQL databases.